fuzziqersoftware/newserv/README.md

 There is no public editor for Episode 3 maps and quests, but the format is described fairly thoroughly in src/Episode3/DataIndex.hh (see the MapDefinition structure).
 You'll need to use `newserv decompress-prs ...` to decompress .bin or .mnm files before editing them, but you don't need to compress the files again to use them - just put the .bind or .mnmd file in the maps directory and newserv will make it available.

+Like quests, Episode 3 card definitions, maps, and quests are cached in memory.
+If you've changed any of these files, you can run `reload ep3` in the interactive shell to make the changes take effect without restarting the server.

 ### Client patch directories

 If you're not playing PSO Blue Burst on newserv, you can skip these steps.